Holiday-Secret-Santa/Secret-Santa-App/README.md

 ##### Wireframe for Accepting Invite

-If the **_user accepts_** the invite, then the `accept` button should take them to the login page so they can see the event in their person event's dashboard.
+If **_user accepts_** the invite, then the `accept` button should take them to the login page so they can see the event in their person event's dashboard.

 If the **_user declines_** the invite, then the user will be redirected to the homepage of the app.

 <details>
 <summary> 🎨 Click to expand the accept invite wireframe.</summary>